COVID-19 Arts and Culture Updates

 In response to public health guidance and restrictions on public assembly due to the ongoing COVID-19 pandemic, Pittsburgh Ballet Theatre (PBT) presents an updated 2020-2021 Season.

-The Pittsburgh Cultural Trust suspended all in person performances, exhibitions, films, and events through Fall 2020.
+The Pittsburgh Cultural Trust suspended all in person performances, exhibitions, films, and events through Spring 2021.

 Pittsburgh CLO announced that due to the uncertainties and risks related to the ongoing health crisis, all scheduled in-person performances are postponed until 2021.
 This includes the CLO Kara Cabaret productions Puffs, Dixie’s Tupperware Party and Untitled as well as Pittsburgh CLO’s annual production of A Musical Christmas Carol at the Byham Theater.